A cashless payments company is offering a monthly payments system that it claims "revolutionises the charity industry".

 World Vision Switzerland has become the company's first not-for-profit organisation to sign up for it.

-Donors give an initial set amount using their credit card via a handheld point of sale device, with the option to make a contactless transaction.
+A donor gives an initial set amount using their credit card via a handheld point-of-sale device, with the option to make a contactless transaction.
 The donor’s card is then charged with the same amount each month as a recurring payment until he or she chooses to amend or terminate the subscription.

 Six Payment Services hopes donors will soon be able to pay via mobile phones and tablets.

 "The effortlessness pays off in many ways," said Dr Adrian Sargeant, executive director of the Philanthropy Centre.
 "More than 70 per cent of people who make one-off payments rarely come back and make new gifts.

 "Various studies suggest that revenue from these sustaining supporters is 600 to 800 per cent higher than from donors who contribute annually.